Carbonara-Project/Guanciale/README.md

-# Carbonara-CLI
+# Guanciale -- Carbonara Project

-CLI client for Carbonara
+Grab informations needed by Carbonara from executables and disassemblers databases

 ## Install
 ```bash